This page has been translated automatically.

 Unified Unigine Shader Language

-The Unified UNIGINE shader language (UUSL) allows you to create a single shader file for both 3D graphics APIs: OpenGL and Direct3D11.
+The Unified UNIGINE shader language (UUSL) allows you to create a single shader file for all supported 3D graphics APIs: Direct3D 11, Direct3D 12, Vulkan and PS5.
 The language brings pre-defined data types and implemented functions that simplifies and unifies shaders writing process.

 This section of the Unigine documentation contains information about the UUSL syntax (unified data types, intrinsic functions, parameters, textures, semantics, etc.) and tutorials on creating shaders.